d-j-e/SNPPar/README.md

     -c, --counting        Flag to display counts during SNP testing -u, --no_clean_up     Flag to turn off deletion of intermediate files on completion of run

+# Outputs (default)

+* Sequence calls at the internal nodes (MFASTA)
+* Mutation tables
+  * One with all mutation event calls
+  * Another with all mutation events at SNP positions found to be parallel
+* Tree in NHX (extended Newick) and NEXUS formats
+  * Internal node labels (same as found in mutation event tables) \*Currently needs fixing\*
+  * Total number of mutation events (SNPs) and parallel mutation events on each branch
+  * the NEXUS tree can be read into FigTree (http://tree.bio.ed.ac.uk/software/figtree/) and iToL (https://itol.embl.de/)
+  * the NHX tree should be for ggtree (https://bioconductor.org/packages/release/bioc/html/ggtree.html) but does not work as planned - an alternative is in development...